-The union operation uses the UNION keyword, or operator, to combine two queries into a single compound query.
-You can use the UNION operator between two or more SELECT statements to unite them and produce a temporary table that contains rows that exist in any or all of the original tables.
+A union operation uses the UNION operator to combine two queries into a single compound query.
+You can use the UNION operator between two or more SELECT statements to produce a temporary table that contains rows that exist in any or all of the original tables.
 You can also use the UNION operator in the definition of a view.

-You cannot use a UNION operator inside a subquery.
+You cannot use the UNION operator inside a subquery in the following contexts